Sarah Biren

 Other Mental Health Treatments

-However, medication is usually not the first-line of defense against a mental health issue.
+However, medication is usually not the first line of defense against a mental health issue.
 The National Institute for Health and Care Excellence (NICE) recommends people with mild depression should try therapy and behavior changes such as exercise and meditation first.
-“The fallout from the pandemic and the cost-of-living crisis mean we should undoubtedly be concerned around the current pressures on people’s mental health,” says Alexa Knight.
-She is in charge of policy at charity Rethink Mental Illness.
+“The fallout from the pandemic and the cost-of-living crisis means we should undoubtedly be concerned about the current pressures on people’s mental health,” says Alexa Knight.
+She is in charge of policy at the charity Rethink Mental Illness.
 “But the rising number of antidepressant prescriptions could also be a welcome indicator that people feel more comfortable seeking support when they need it.[5]

-But she adds that different treatments should be available to people depending on their type of depression.
-In general, a combination of psychotherapy and medication often result in the largest improvement in depression symptoms.
+However, she adds that different treatments should be available to people depending on their type of depression.
+In general, a combination of psychotherapy and medication often results in the largest improvement in depression symptoms.

 Sources